Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-connectors-from-cluster.md

 3. Navigate to the Synchronize menu and select **Connectors from Cluster**.

-4. Synchronize connectors with following option:
+4. Synchronize connectors with the following option:

     -   Select one or more connectors individually, choose a team, and save.